getodk/xforms-spec/_sections/30-bindings.md

 A subset of [XPath 1.0 functions](https://www.w3.org/TR/1999/REC-xpath-19991116/#corelib), some functions of later versions of XPath, and a number of additional custom functions are supported.
 Some of the XPath 1.0 functions have been extended with additional functionality.

 The XPath evaluator will automatically cast function arguments to their required data types by calling the `number()`, `string()`, `boolean()` functions, as described in [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/#section-Function-Calls).
 The XPath evaluator has no knowledge of the data type of the value stored in the model.
-Node values are always obtained as strings.
+In XForms, node values are always stored and obtained as strings.

-_Note that when an expression result is stored in the XForms model, it is converted to a string by calling the `string()` function.
-A boolean `false` result, such as from the expression `1 > 2` is stored in the model as the string `"false"`.
-When referring to that node in another expression as a boolean argument, the **string value** of that node ("true") is converted to a boolean by calling the `boolean()` function which returns the boolean `true` (because `boolean("false") = true()`).
+_Note: since expression results are stored in the XForms model as strings using the `string()` function, a boolean `false` result, such as from the expression `1 > 2`, is stored in the model as the string `"false"`.
+When referring to that node in another expression as a boolean argument, the **string value** of that node ("true") is converted to a boolean by calling the `boolean()` function which returns the boolean `true` because `boolean("false") = true()`.
 To deal with this, it usually best to not do boolean comparisons with stored values (compare strings instead) or use [`boolean-from-string()`](#fn:boolean-from-string)._

 The table below describes the functions, and the data types of their arguments and return values, using the following special argument characters: